mqudsi/syngesture/README.md

 cargo install syngestures
 ```

+To build a version that logs events to the terminal for debugging, you will need to use
+`cargo install --path . --features logging` or `cargo install syngestures --features logging`
+instead.

 ## Configuration

 syngesture is configured via one or more TOML configuration files, a sample file [is included in this